cea-hpc/pcocc/docs/source/manpages/man1/image.rst

 ............

    list [-R repo] [REGEX]
-                List image in repositories.
+                List images in repositories.
 The result can be filtered by repository and/or by image name with a regular expression.

    show [IMAGE]
                 Show a detailed description of the specified image